 If you are aware of a parent with a mental health issue who is looking after a child it is important that contact is made with Adult Support Services to discuss the potential or actual impact on the child and to develop a Child's Plan if needed.

-The pan Ayrshire Multi Agency self-harm guidelines.40 reviewed and updated with relevant support and service details a training package to be developed with each agency to support the individual needs such as STORM, ASSIST, Safe Talk training
+The pan Ayrshire Multi Agency self-harm guidelines has been launched with a training package to be developed with each agency to support the individual needs such as STORM, ASSIST, Safe Talk training.